harmoniemand/powershell-find-fileshares/README.md

 The script returns by default a Array with { User: string, Path: string }

-Simply call wothout parameters to find all shares in current computer with current user.
+Simply call without parameters to find all shares in current computer with current user.

     .\find-shares.ps1